AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    Once the event has been published, a transactional message and a follow-up delivery template linked to the new event are automatically created.
 For more on using follow-up messages, see [Sending a follow-up message](../../channels/using/follow-up-messages.md#sending-a-follow-up-message).

-## Use case: configuring an event to send a transactional message
+## Use case: configuring an event to send a transactional message {#use-case-configuring-an-event-to-send-a-transactional-message}

 In this example, we want to configure an event in order to send confirmation messages after each purchase on our website with the following prerequisites: